 - How To Use And Configure WordPress Widgets – Part 4

-If you are a WordPress newbie, you may also find the following related posts useful:
+If you are new at WordPress, you may also find the following posts useful:

 Hopefully, now you have a better understanding of problems that can affect your web site and how WordPress can help you get better results online.
-To learn more about using the WordPress web content management platform please click on links to visit other posts we have published on this site.
+To learn more about the benefits of using WordPress for a business web site please click on links to visit other posts we have published on this site.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been tested, certified, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
+This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been reviewed, certified, or tested by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.

-Have you found this tutorial useful?
-If so, please take a moment to use the social buttons below to share this article with other WordPress users.
+Did you find this article useful?
+Feel free to use the social links below to share this page with other WordPress users.